1-Tridecanol

-1-Tridecanol (Tridecanol) is an organic compound with the formula CH3(CH2)11CH2OH.
+1-Tridecanol (Tridecanol) is an organic compound with the formula C13H28O|auto=1 or CH3(CH2)12OH.
 It is a colorless oily solid that is classified as a primary alcohol.

 Like related long chain alcohols, tridecanol is sometimes classified as a fatty alcohol because they were once obtained by hydrogenation of fats.
 Most fatty alcohols, however, have even numbers of carbons.
 1-Tridecanol can be obtained by hydrogenation of tridecanal.
 1-Tridecanol is used as a lubricant and for the manufacture of surfactants and plasticizers.